 While you are hiking, you face various weather conditions.
 Sometimes it can be hot, sometimes rainy.
 Eventually, you do not know what’s coming toward you.

 However, it would be best if you still took a piece of cloth to clean lenses before using binoculars.
-And, the good news is, that most hiking binoculars come with weather protection.
+And the good news is that most hiking binoculars come with weather protection.

-So, having it wrapped with armor or getting a better build quality is going to ensure your binoculars will not break from an accidental drop.
+So, having it wrapped with armor or getting a better build quality will ensure your binoculars will not break from an accidental drop.

 When you are getting a product, whether binocular or monocular, it should have a warranty.
 So, make sure you are getting excellent customer support from your manufacturer.

-In general, having 8X30 binoculars is the best choice for hiking.
+In general, having 8×30 binoculars is the best choice for hiking.
 Also, you have to ensure your binoculars can focus quickly and offer the best quality weather protection.

-If you ask me, I would suggest Celestron – Nature DX 32 Binoculars because it has a decent magnification and field of view.
+I would suggest Celestron – Nature DX 32 Binoculars because it has a decent magnification and field of view.
 Also, it contains weather protection and armor.